Spinal Decompression Therapy for Back Pain & Neck Pain in Raleigh, NC

 When Is Spinal Decompression Therapy Helpful?

 Excessive stress or injury to a disc weakens the outer fibers.
 As the outer fibers weaken, parts of the interior of the disc bulge out and the disc compresses or loses height.
 As it loses height it follows that the spinal vertebrae above and below get closer together, decreasing the amount of space (spinal stenosis) through which the spinal nerve root exits.
 As the bulge increases and the space decreases, the spinal nerve root that exits at the level is also compressed (pinched).
 This leads to muscle spasms and inflammation (swelling), further diminishing the space for the nerve.
 Because the normal mechanics (movement) of the joints are disturbed, this interferes with the normal pumping action supplying nutrition to the disc.
 Starved of adequate nourishment, the outer fibers of the disc become drier and weaker (degenerate), accelerating the process.
-Non-surgical spinal decompression is designed to break this cycle.
+Non-surgical spinal decompression is designed to break this cycle, and unlike stem cell therapy which seeks to replace existing cells, spinal decompression seeks to rehabilitate the existing cells and can usually do so quicker and with less cost than does stem cell therapy.

 Call for a Free Consultation for Spinal Decompression in Raleigh